apposed/jaunch/README.md

 * On Windows, a jpackage launcher must be either a console application, or a non-console application.
 It cannot be both, contingent on how the user invokes it.
-Whereas Jaunch connects to the existing console when there is one, but not create a new one.
+Whereas Jaunch connects to the existing console when there is one, but does not create a new one.

 All of that said, jpackage is a very nice tool, and if it works for you, use it!
 But if you want more flexibility&mdash;if you want to launch Java ***Your** Way*&mdash;then read on.